A brief introduction to matrix hydrodynamics: Geometric hydrodynamics

 Arnold realized that if $\boldsymbol{v}(x,t)$ is a solution to Euler's equations~\eqref{eq:general_euler_equations}, then the corresponding curve of diffeomorphisms, obtained by solving the non-autonomous ordinary differential equation

 is \emph{geodesic} (locally length minimizing) for the metric~\eqref{eq:euler_L2_metric}.
 This Riemannian interpretation of incompressible hydrodynamics is more than a cute observation.
 It is a powerful tool that yields insights to the dynamics.
 For example, based on the geodesic formulation, Ebin and Marsden~\cite{EbMa1970} gave improved existence and uniqueness results.
-Arnold himself made calculation of sectional curvatures, showing that it is mostly negative, which in turn has implication for the stability of fluids and for the non-existence of accurate long-time weather predictions~\cite[Appendix~2]{Ar1989}.
+Arnold himself made a calculation of sectional curvatures, showing that it is mostly negative, which in turn has implications for the stability of fluids and for the non-existence of accurate long-time weather predictions~\cite[appendix~2]{Ar1989}.
 Many authors followed up on the curvature calculations, with further insights and results.

-Geometric hydrodynamics provides a framework for studying the Euler equations~\eqref{eq:general_euler_equations}, but is also, in its abstract form, applicable to a range of other equations (see Arnold and Khesin~\cite{ArKh2021} and references therein).
+Although geometric hydrodynamics was invented for the Euler equations~\eqref{eq:general_euler_equations}, it is also, in its abstract form, applicable to a range of other equations (see Arnold and Khesin~\cite{ArKh2021} and references therein).
 The general framework goes as follows.
 If $G$ is a Lie group equipped with a right-invariant metric $\langle\cdot,\cdot\rangle_g$ such that the length of a tangent vector $\dot g = \xi g \in T_gG$ is

 then, in terms of the \emph{momentum variable} $\mu = \langle\xi,\cdot\rangle_e$, the geodesic equation is